Areas We Cover

 Post Code - 02660

-The Villa de Caudete is a typical inland Spanish town with a population of approximately 10,000 people.
-It located in the province of Albacete, and is a privileged place due to its geographical location, a crossroads between Valencia, Murcia and Alicante.
-This town has a unique and varied architectural heritage as a result of its status as a border town, and where Castilian, Valencian and Aragonese influences are mixed.
-In fact, the town of Caudete belonged to the Kingdom of Valencia between 1304 and 1707.
+The town of Caudete, located in the province of Albacete, is a typical inland Spanish town with a population of around 10,000 people.
+Its geographical location is a crossroads between Valencia, Murcia and Alicante, making it a privileged place.
+The town’s unique and varied architectural heritage is a result of its border town status, where Castilian, Valencian and Aragonese influences blend.
+Caudete was part of the Kingdom of Valencia between 1304 and 1707.

-There is also a new motorway under construction that will link Murcia and Valencia.
-This is great news for Caudete and Yecla in particular as property prices both commercial and residential are on the up in the areas.
-Business are already starting to move to Caudete and Yecla which will be a huge boost for the local economies.
-This route will relive the strain on the coastal route ‘Autovia del Mediterraneo’ and reduce journey times to Alicante and Madrid.
-Journeys to Valencia will be reduced by up to 25 minutes!
+Additionally, there is currently a new motorway under construction that will connect Murcia and Valencia.
+This is excellent news for Caudete and Yecla, as property prices for both commercial and residential areas are rising in these regions.
+Businesses have already started to relocate to Caudete and Yecla, which will significantly boost their local economies.
+The new motorway will also reduce the strain on the coastal route “Autovia del Mediterraneo” and reduce travel time to Alicante and Madrid.
+Travel time to Valencia will also be reduced by up to 25 minutes!

 It is a vibrant working pueblo and as such has lot’s of local amenities to keep young families and adults entertained!